ImaanBontle/SDV-IW-climate-control/README.md

 <details><summary><i>Copying models</i></summary>
 <p>

-Using [Generic Mod Config Menu][gmcm-link], it is possible to copy the values from *model A* directly into *model B* by
+Using [Generic Mod Config Menu][gmcm-link], it is possible to copy the values from *model A* directly into *model B*, by

 1. Switching from *model A* to *model B*,
 2. Opening the values page,
-3. Clicking "Save", then clicking "Save & Close".
+3. Then clicking "Save", followed by "Save & Close".

-This can also be a handy way of creating a base for another model by using a pre-existing template.
+This can also be a handy way of creating a base for a *custom climate* by using a pre-existing template as your starting point.

 </p>
 </details>